peteroupc/peteroupc.github.io/randomfunc.md

 - whenever computer or information security is involved, or
 - in cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.

 **Note:** [Monte Carlo integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration) uses randomization to estimate a multidimensional integral.
 It involves evaluating a function at N random points in the domain, adding them up, then dividing the sum by N.  The ["Variance" MathWorld article](http://mathworld.wolfram.com/Variance.html) gives methods for calculating the estimate's variance.
 (After calculating the error, or square root of variance, and the estimated integral, both can be multiplied by the volume of the domain.)
-Often _quasirandom sequences_ (also known as [_low-discrepancy sequences_](https://en.wikipedia.org/wiki/Low-discrepancy_sequence), such as Sobol and Halton sequences), often together with a uniformly-distributed RNG, provide the "random" numbers to sample the function more efficiently.
+Often _quasirandom sequences_ (also known as [_low-discrepancy sequences_](https://en.wikipedia.org/wiki/Low-discrepancy_sequence), such as Sobol and Halton sequences), often together with an RNG, provide the "random" numbers to sample the function more efficiently.
 Unfortunately, the methods to produce such sequences are too complicated to show here.

 <a id=Choosing_a_Random_Date_Time></a>
 ### Choosing a Random Date/Time